p6nj/OpenRGB-X-Pcap/README.md

 Try it on Linux using the script `auto-setup.sh`.
 # How to use
 You need OpenRGB running and its server listening on default port.
 Don't worry if something's not right, the errors are very descriptive.
-Runs on Linux (tested on Lubuntu) for now, compiled with the `libpcap` package installed with `apt`.
+Runs on Linux (tested on Lubuntu), compiled with the `libpcap` package installed with `apt`, and on Windows with `Npcap` installed (but only two DLLs should be really required, check the latest release).